-- 2. Applicants must be graduates of this or another approved University or possess some other qualification approved by the University.
-Normally an upper second class Honours degree or equivalent in a subject relevant to the proposed course of study is required, unless otherwise specified in the Programme Regulations. - 3.
-Students shall not become matriculated members of the University, neither shall they be members of a College or a Society of Durham University unless by special arrangement with a particular College or Society. - 4.
+- Applicants must be graduates of this or another approved University or possess some other qualification approved by the University.
+Normally an upper second class Honours degree or equivalent in a subject relevant to the proposed course of study is required, unless otherwise specified in the Programme Specifications. - Students shall not become matriculated members of the University, neither shall they be members of a College or a Society of Durham University unless by special arrangement with a particular College or Society. - 4.
 Students shall be subject to the regulations of the TEI except in the matter of an appeal against a decision of the University's Board of Examiners or of a committee of the University, on an academic matter affecting them.
-In such cases, students will be subject to the Regulations for Academic Appeals (regulation Error!
-Reference source not found. below refers). - 5.
-All validated programmes are delivered and assessed in English.
+In such cases, students will be subject to the Regulations for Academic Appeals (regulation 53 below refers). - All validated programmes are delivered and assessed in English.
 Students whose first language is not English shall be required to present satisfactory evidence of their achievement in an approved English Language proficiency test.